balzaczyy/mypage/content/blog/tips-install-scrollkeeper-0.3.14-cygwin.md

 ---
-title: tips: install scrollkeeper-0.3.14 @ cygwin
+title: tips install scrollkeeper-0.3.14 @ cygwin
 date: '2006-09-13'
 ---
 I want to install gnome under cygwin environment, so I followed the BLFS 6.1 guide book.
 But cygwin doesn't provide scrollkeeper package and normal g-b-s method doesn't work, either.
 After a lot of Google, I turned to cygport, a building system for cygwin.
 But cygport is still under development and it doesn't provide the ebuild I need.
 I have to write it on my own.
 Here is my experiences: